sedc-codecademy/mkwd12-net-08-aspnetmvc/g3/Summer Homework.md

 Email Alerts: Send notifications to users (e.g., new grades for students, changes in subjects for trainers).
 User Experience

-Responsive Design: Ensure the app is accessible on various devices (desktop, tablet, mobile).
 User-friendly UI: Design an intuitive interface for all user roles.
 MVC Design Implementation
 Models